Rocket sync-tracker client

 Using the Client

-First of all you have to create a controller.
+First of all you need a controller.
 This class keeps track of the current time.
 We currently only implement a basic TimeController.
 If you want music playback you will have to implement your own controller by extending the base Controller class.
 The reason for this is simply that we don’t want to lock users into using a specific library.
-The support for audio playback in Python is also a bit flaky and almost always requires some third party binary dependency.
-The easiest way to get music playback up and running is probably to use the mixer module in pygame, but this requires SDL libraries to be installed.

 Quick draw loop setup: